Sikandarkhan/dependency-analyzer/README.md

 ```
 Analyzes the current project for the following:

-Unused Dependencies: Lists dependencies declared in package.json but not used in the code. \n
+- Unused Dependencies: Lists dependencies declared in package.json but not used in the code.
-Vulnerable Dependencies: Shows dependencies with security vulnerabilities (using npm audit).
+- Vulnerable Dependencies: Shows dependencies with security vulnerabilities (using npm audit).
-Incompatible Licenses: Displays dependencies that don't have permissive licenses.
+- Incompatible Licenses: Displays dependencies that don't have permissive licenses.

 ## Example output**
 ```bash